 Gainsight Bulk API is a channel to load data into the Gainsight objects through cURL commands.
 It allows the user to load data based on Job ID which reads the fields mapping information from the job defined.

-Admins can load data into Gainsight standard and custom objects using Gainsight Bulk API.
+Admins can load data into the Gainsight Company and custom objects using Gainsight Bulk API.

 Following are the advantages of Bulk API: